 - a.
-An essay stating why the student wants to return and why the school should consider; - b.
-Evidence that supports the request; - c.
+A written statement stating why the student wants to return and why the school should consider; - b.
+Evidence that supports the request: - c.
 A supporting statement from the parent/guardian or others who may have assisted the student; - d.
 Evidence the student has made an effort to keep up with their studies; - e.
-Documentation of volunteer work and other efforts to make amends; and - f.
-If the expulsion was drug or alcohol-related, a copy of a drug and alcohol assessment and evidence of follow-up to the recommendations in that assessment.
+Documentation of volunteer work and any efforts to make amends; and - f.
+If the suspension was drug or alcohol-related, a copy of a drug and alcohol assessment and evidence of follow-up to the recommendations in that assessment.